Dino Bravo: World Wrestling Federation (1985–1992)

-1985
+WWF Canadian Champion (1985–1986)

-After a seven year absence Dino Bravo returned to the now World Wrestling Federation on August 20, 1985 at a Championship Wrestling taping.
-In a segment that would air on the September 7, 1985 edition of the show, Bravo was introduced by ring announcer Howard Finkel as the Canadian Heavyweight Champion.
-His first match came six days later in Montreal, where he teamed with King Tonga to defeat The Iron Sheik & Nikolai Volkoff.
-Bravo's first televised match came on September 28 edition of All Star Wrestling when he teamed again with King Tonga to defeat Gino Carabello and AJ Petruzzi.
+After a seven year absence, Bravo returned to the now World Wrestling Federation on August 20, 1985 at a Championship Wrestling taping.
+In a segment that would air on the September 7, 1985 edition of the show, Bravo was introduced by ring announcer Howard Finkel as the WWF Canadian Heavyweight Champion.
+His first match came six days later in Montreal, where he teamed with King Tonga to defeat The Iron Sheik and Nikolai Volkoff.
+Bravo's first televised match came on September 28 edition of All Star Wrestling when he teamed again with King Tonga to defeat Gino Carabello and A. J. Petrucci.

 Bravo continued to team with Tonga that fall, with the team scoring a notable upset victory over The Dream Team in Montreal on September 23, 1985.
 The duo's first loss came on October 14, when they were defeated by the Dream Team in a rematch in the same city.
 Still billed as the Canadian Heavyweight Champion, Bravo ventured into singles competition on November 26, 1985 edition of Prime Time Wrestling and defeated Nikolai Volkoff.
-On December 1 he defeated Randy Savage via countout at joint International Wrestling/WWF show in Montreal.
+On December 1 he defeated Randy Savage via countout at a joint International Wrestling/WWF show in Montreal.
+On January 12, 1986 in Toronto he again defeated Savage, this time via disqualification.
+A day later he was scheduled to face Hulk Hogan in a babyface vs babyface match at a joint WWF/International Wrestling show in Montreal.
+However the match was cancelled at the last moment due to the WWF's fears that Hogan would be booed; Bravo instead faced and defeated Big John Studd.